Film Study: Colts QB Luck better than ever

 Two months later, Luck might be better than ever.

-He posted his ninth straight game with three-plus passing touchdowns -- the second-longest streak ever, behind only Tom Brady in 2007 -- on Sunday against the Dolphins, earning the Colts their fifth straight win with a rally reminiscent of Indy's 2012 and 2013 teams.
+He posted his eighth straight game with three-plus passing touchdowns -- the second-longest streak ever, behind only Tom Brady's 10-game run in 2007 -- on Sunday against the Dolphins, earning the Colts their fifth straight win with a rally reminiscent of Indy's 2012 and 2013 teams.

 Back in those days, Luck played like Superman because he had to.
 He extended plays and exposed his body to dozens of hits while willing his team to victories, including seven fourth-quarter comebacks and 10 game-winning drives those two years alone.